 Cyclical estrogen and progesterone replacement therapy should be considered in all patients.

 The combined oral contraceptive pill is a convenient preparation and may be more socially acceptable at diagnosis and in young patients.
-However, this will not offer sufficient bony protection unless taken continuously.
+However, there has been some doubt as to whether this offers sufficient bony protection unless taken continuously, with some authorities advising taking this 3 packs at a time.
+Combined oral contraceptive pills are also contraindicated in patients with a history of migraines with aura.
+Low dose HRT is more suitable in these cases.

 Hormone replacement therapy is more appropriate in the long term, and should be tailored to suit the individual, for example by offering topical, depot or oral preparations.
 Choice will also depend on the age of the patient, presence or absence of a uterus, and history or family history of breast or endometrial cancer.
 A history of, or strong risk factors for cardiovascular or thromboembolic disease will also need to be considered.